joomlatools/joomlatools-pages/README.md

 Pages can both be installed in Joomla and be used standalone, it's 100% compatible with every Joomla template, and also offers it's own a very powerful [theme'ing system](https://github.com/joomlatools/joomlatools-pages/wiki/Themes).

-We built it to be your perfect buddy, and [bring joy to Joomla development](https://github.com/joomlatools/joomlatools-pages/wiki/Developer-Joy), it doesn't get in your way and it's always there if you need it.
+We built it to be your perfect buddy, and [bring joy to web development](https://github.com/joomlatools/joomlatools-pages/wiki/Developer-Joy), it doesn't get in your way and it's always there if you need it.

 ### Why Joomlatools Pages?